-Not too long ago, I was teaching nonfiction text structures to my students.
-In reality it can get a bit boring, and I felt I needed to spice it up a bit to engage my students.
+Not too long ago, I was teaching nonfiction text structure to my students.
+In reality, it can get a bit boring, and I felt I needed to spice it up a bit to engage my students.

 First, I began by introducing all five text structures (problem and solution, compare and contrast, cause and effect, description, and sequence) to my students.
 I created a chart with them detailing what each type was, the signal words, and questions we ask ourselves as we are trying to determine a text’s structure.
 (See below- forgive my handwriting and messiness.)